-Students select their courses for the next school year in the months of January and February.
-Course selection information will be distributed to students during an assembly presentation.
-Course offerings, promotion and graduation requirements, as well as the scheduling process will be discussed.
-Following the presentations, students should discuss their course selections with their parents/guardians and determine the courses that the student will request for the following school year.
+Traditionally, students will select their courses for the next school year in the months of January and February.
+Students should discuss their course selections with their parents/guardians and determine the courses that the student will request for the following school year.
+A presentation will be posted on the Hornet Virtual Academy Homepage for viewing.